 Interieur Musee is the strip which runs inside the 'Bugatti Loop' i.e. on the side of the unused (during the 24 hour race) Bugatti circuit.
 Originally there were 2 bridges which crossed the circuit and Interieur Musee lies between.
 These bridges were replaced in 2005 by 2 tunnels when a great deal of earth moving took place.
-It seems that future works will see Interieur Musee disappear from the available camping in 2008.
-Indeed for 2007 some CA members booked camping there only to be told later that there would be no camping available in 2007.
-After much protesting, a limited number of camping spots were made available.
 Advantages of this site are being very close to the action; you can be trackside within 1 minute, in the village within 5 minutes or in the pits within 10 minutes and you are able to get in and out of circuit by car pretty easily.
 This site has a good bunch of regulars and has been described as very free and easy going, with no allocated spaces.
 There's room for your party tent and you can always meet others who pass by/stop for a chat on their way to the circuit.
 Drawbacks are the dust - better to camp away from the vehicle/pedestrian thoroughfares and the noise - it bothers some, but others find it a part of the fun, and it's not as loud as at La Chapelle or some of the other sites.
 As in many other places the ground is very hard, 6 inch nails as tent pegs have been recommended.